Skip to Main Content

 Harry M. Roth, Esq.

 Whether it’s a simple misdiagnosis or a catastrophic birth injury, medical malpractice can leave you with a burden too heavy to carry on your own.
-In situations like these, you can potentially pursue a medical malpractice lawsuit to receive compensation for economic and noneconomic damages.
-If you’re planning to file a malpractice suit, you need to adjust your expectations, depending on where you live or where the injury occurred.
+In situations like these, you can potentially pursue a medical malpractice lawsuit to obtain compensation for economic and noneconomic damages.
+If you’re thinking you may have a malpractice suit, your expectations should take into account where you live or where the injury occurred.

-Medical malpractice payouts by the state may differ from national averages for several reasons.
-Understanding state laws and regional trends can give you a better idea of your anticipated settlement before you file.
+Medical malpractice recoveries by state may differ from national averages for several reasons.
+Understanding state laws and regional trends can give you a better idea of your anticipated maximum payout before you file.

 Factors That Impact Medical Malpractice Payouts

-A medical malpractice claim is can be very difficult to pursue with success.
-Even when you have gathered all the necessary evidence to prove your case s, other elements will still affect your final payout.
+A medical malpractice payout can be very difficult to pursue successfully.
+Even when you have gathered all the necessary evidence to prove your case, other elements will still affect your final recovery.

-Your settlement should cover expenses associated with your injury including past and future medical bills, new medical equipment or prescriptions, and lost income and benefits.
+Your compensation should cover expenses associated with your injury, including past and future medical bills, new medical equipment or prescriptions, and lost income and benefits.
 You may also receive noneconomic damages for such things as physical pain and emotional suffering.
-To ensure you get proper compensation, your lawyer will negotiate with insurers based on factors including:
+To ensure you get proper compensation, your lawyer will negotiate with insurers based on factors that include:

 • The nature and extent of malpractice